-Product/instrument Valuation methodology Classifications in the valuation hierarchy Derivatives Exchange-traded derivatives that are actively traded and valued using the exchange price.
+Product/ instrument Valuation methodology Classifications in the fair value hierarchy Derivatives Exchange-traded derivatives that are actively traded and valued using the exchange price.
 Level 1 Derivatives that are valued using models such as the Black-Scholes option pricing model, simulation models, or a combination of models that may use observable or unobservable valuation inputs as well as considering the contractual terms.
-Level 2 or 3 The key valuation inputs used will depend on the type of derivative and the nature of the underlying instruments and may include equity prices, commodity prices, interest rate yield curves, foreign exchange rates, volatilities, correlations, credit default swap ("CDS") spreads and recovery rates.
-Additionally, the credit quality of the counterparty and of the Company as well as market funding levels may also be considered.
-In addition, specific inputs used for derivatives that are valued based on models with significant unobservable inputs are as follows: Structured credit derivatives specific inputs include: CDS spreads and recovery rates Credit correlation between the underlying debt instruments Equity option specific inputs include: • Forward equity price • Equity volatility Equity correlation Equity-foreign exchange ("equity-FX") correlation Equity-interest rate ("equity-IR") correlation Interest rate and FX exotic options specific inputs include: Interest rate volatility Interest rate correlation Foreign exchange correlation Interest rate-foreign exchange ("IR-FX") correlation Commodity derivative specific inputs include: Commodity volatility Forward commodity price Beneficial interests Valued using observable market information, where available.
-Level 2 ssued by consolidated VIEs In the absence of observable market information, valuations are based on the fair value of the underlying assets held by the VIE.
-Structured notes (included in short-term Valuations are based on discounted cash flow analyses that consider the embedded derivative and the terms and payment structure of the note.
-Level 2 or 3 borrowings and long- term debt) The embedded derivative features are considered using models such as the Black- Scholes option pricing model, simulation models, or a combination of models that may use observable or unobservable valuation inputs, depending on the embedded derivative.
-The specific inputs used vary according to the nature of the embedded derivative features, as described in the discussion above regarding derivatives valuation.
+Level 2 or 3 The key valuation inputs used will depend on the type of derivative and the nature of the underlying instruments and may include equity prices, commodity prices, foreign exchange rates, volatilities, correlations, credit default swap ("CDS") spreads and recovery rates.
+In addition, specific inputs used for derivatives that are valued based on models with significant unobservable inputs are as follows: Interest rate and FX exotic options specific inputs include: Interest rate volatility Interest rate correlation Interest rate-foreign exchange ("IR-FX") correlation Foreign exchange correlation Structured credit derivatives specific inputs include: Credit correlation between the underlying debt instruments CDS spreads and recovery rates Equity option specific inputs include: Forward equity price • Equity volatility Equity correlation Equity-foreign exchange ("equity-FX") correlation Equity-interest rate ("equity-IR") correlation Commodity derivative specific inputs include: Forward commodity price Commodity Volatility Commodity correlation Beneficial interests issued by Valued using observable market information, where available.
+Level 2 consolidated VIEs In the absence of observable market information, valuations are based on the fair value of the underlying assets held by the VIE.
+Structured notes (included in short- Valuations are based on discounted cash flow analyses that consider the embedded derivative and the terms and payment structure of the note.
+Level 2 or 3 term borrowings and long-term debt) • The embedded derivative features are considered using models such as the Black-Scholes option pricing model, simulation models, or a combination of models that may use observable or unobservable valuation inputs, depending on the embedded derivative.
+The specific inputs used vary according to the nature of the embedded derivative features, as described in the discussion below regarding derivatives valuation.